adi27mehta99/FishScale/README.md

 # Description

-## Here this application uses fish.csv data to predict the weight of different fishes based on the user's input for the name of the species and its different lengths.
-Based on that data a model is made to predict the output of the data.
+## This application leverages the `fish.csv` dataset to predict the weight of various fish species.
+The prediction is based on user-provided input, which includes the species name and various length measurements.
+The application utilizes a predictive model trained on this dataset to generate the output.